 There is just something about them that I find enthralling.
 I think that death goes hand in hand with history and cemeteries are a showpiece of death.

 I love the peacefulness about them.
 I find them tragically beautiful.
 Every gravestone is for a person that was once living and breathing, with stories of their own and complicated histories.
 I read the epitaphs as sometimes what is written can give you a clue to the story of the person buried there.
 Life that once was.

 Cemeteries always lead me to reflect on my own life and how fragile life can be.

 The Victorians had a very different attitude to death than we do today.
 Dying young was common back then due to disease, so they embraced death as a part of life.
 They created elaborate cemeteries with beautiful architecture and leafy park-like surroundings and would enjoy visiting the graves of their departed friends and family, taking a picnic and spending the day there.

 It is similar to the Mexican culture where during the Dia de los Muertos (Day of the Dead) celebrations, Mexican families dress up as zombies and skeletons and celebrate the departed.
 There are candlelight vigils and parties in cemeteries where families visit their loved ones that have passed on, bringing them their favourite foods and creating elaborate and colourful altars that include marigolds, sugar skulls and candles.

 I have visited many cemeteries around the world and there are many more that I want to visit.
 They help me to learn the history of a place and it is interesting to see how death is treated in different cultures.

-I want to share with you a few of my favourite cemeteries from around the world.
+I want to share with you a few of, what I think are, the best cemeteries to visit around the world.

 Pere Lachaise – Paris, France